- Academic English Studies (ESL)

-This year’s SAAB representatives for the Philosophy department are Makayla Keydel & Lily Dragon.
+This year’s SAAB representative for the Philosophy department is Rachel Hartford.

 The Student Academic Affairs Board (SAAB) grant program funds student research initiatives and other academic expenses via a board of student representatives from each academic discipline.
 For students who plan on attending or presenting at a conference, doing research in the United States or abroad, bringing speakers or lecturers to campus, doing research for a thesis, etc., the SAAB grant program is an amazing resource.